 Volunteer and Outreach Manager-Kristin Sherwood

 Kristin grew up in Bozeman and her association with HOV started years ago when she was a cat cuddler at the old shelter.
 She graduated from Seattle Pacific University and moved back to Bozeman to pursue a career in nonprofits.
 Most recently, she served as the Family Resource Specialist for the Yellowstone Boys and Girls Ranch where she recruited, trained and licensed volunteers to provide therapeutic foster care.
-Kristin manages the HOV volunteer program as well as our outreach and humane education programs.
+Kristin joined the HOV team in 2019 and manages our volunteer program as well as our social media, outreach and humane education programs.
 In her spare time, she loves hanging out with her dogs Chief and Odin (HOV alum).

 Director of Annual Giving-Andrea Lambert

 A Montana native, Andrea has worked as a professional fundraiser in Bozeman for over 14 years.
 Prior to joining Heart of the Valley, Andrea was Manager of Annual giving and Special Events at Bozeman Health Foundation.
 At HOV, Andrea specializes in Annual Giving and Special Event fundraising as well as production of annual appeals, newsletters, e-appeals and more.
 Andrea is a Certified Fundraising Professional (CFRE).
 Andrea’s family includes her husband Tim, daughter Elle, cat Chico and dog Tootsie.